 Bay Area native.
 She was born into a musically creative family where her father, Lenny Tigard earned his living early on by playing jazz piano with talented local musicians such as Paul Desmond, Joe Dodge, Joe Morello, and Johnny Coppola, and appeared on the Don Sherwood television show back in the fifties.
 Holly’s mother was a dancer with the San Francisco Ballet for several years before marrying Lenny and moving to Virginia during the war.
 Holly grew up surrounded by and loving music and, at a young age, began to perform in choirs at school and church which carried her into her college years.
 Those were the most fertile of times for jazz in San Francisco and she met and performed with many local jazz greats of the era – Larry Vukovich, Bennett Friedman, Al Plank, Abe Battat, Vince Lateano and Smith Dobson IV, to name a few.
 Holly stayed in the Bay Area and worked the casual scene for more than 40 years singing with many different bands and leaders.
 Her most cherished time was working with Del Courtney and his Tea-Dance Band at the Hyatt Regency in San Francisco.
 While music is her first love, Holly has also held positions of employment in interesting and various fields in San Francisco and Berkeley.
 From director of acquisitions for an international auction house, to facilities manager for a downtown university, events director at Chabot Space & Science Center and UC Athletics, to operations manager for a national real estate company, she has gathered a diverse background of experience that has served her well over the years.

 Holly holds a Bachelor’s degree in Creative Arts with a Music emphasis and a Master’s degree in Art History from San Francisco State University.
-She makes her home in San Francisco, and currently serves on the board of directors of Sacramento Jazz Cooperative, Inc, holding the office of Secretary.
+She makes her home in San Francisco.